-This is at the other end.
+This is at the other end of the spectrum.
 When you narrowed down from the history of dogs, you stopped before you got to a topic this specific.
 That's one clue that this might be too narrow.
 But how else might you know?
-Imagine doing a quick free-write of what you'd need to discuss in this essay.
+Imagine doing a quick brainstorm of what you'd need to discuss in this essay.

-You'd need to consider what the AKC is, what these recent additions are that this topic is discussing, and which ones have become popular in North America.
+You'd need to consider what the American Kennel Club is, what these recent breed additions are, and which ones have become popular in North America.
 That's just three little points; there's not too much to say.
-This shows not only how narrow this topic is, but how free-writing or brainstorming about a topic can help you find out if it's too narrow.
+This shows not only how narrow this topic is, but also how brainstorming about a topic can help you find out if it's too narrow.